Paying Points On Your Mortgage

 Because you are paying more up front, the reduced interest rate will save you money over the long term.
 The longer you carry your mortgage, the more likely you are to reach the “break-even” point where your interest saved compensates for the cash you paid outright to buy the points.

-Call me today to find out if buying points on your mortgage is right for you, or to see what loan may make the most sense for your situation.
+If you need more information on what mortgage points are, and you're located in the Lakewood and Denver areas, call me today to find out if buying points on your mortgage is right for you, or to see what loan may make the most sense for your situation.